winsecurity/custom_vulnerable_executables/custom_vulnerable_executables/README.md

 ### If there is any stack misalignment , rename the executable to **vulnserver.exe**

+### Sometimes , the challenge name tells the pitfall

 ### Try it in windows xp VM as default unless mentioned

 ### First try it yourself then if you struck only , see the writeup

 # Support